 - Marginal #4

 - Nanabun No Nijyuuni: 22/7 (pronounced "nanabun no nijyuuni") is a multimedia project in collaboration with Yasushi Akimoto, Aniplex, and Sony Music Records featuring newcomer voice actresses who sing and perform as a fictional idol group of the same name.
-While the group has already released a couple of singles and videos, an anime series featuring their characters has been announced in 2017, though nothing else has been said about it.
+While the group has already released a couple of singles and videos, an anime series featuring their characters has been announced in 2017; it's getting made by A-1 Pictures and it will premiere on January 11, 2020.

 - Spice Girls: In the 90s, the Spice Girls were so popular that a franchise was built around them.
 They got a movie based on their stage personas called Spice World and a rhythm game for the PlayStation.